William Kinrade

-William Kinrade (1769-1854) was a renowned writer of Manx carols who lived at Ballachrink, Maughold, in the Isle of Man.
+William Kinrade (1769-1854) was a writer of Manx carols who lived at Ballachrink, Maughold, in the Isle of Man.

 Kinrade is one of the most significant writers of Manx carols (or ‘carvels’), in an era when these are now considered to be the only surviving source of literature in Manx.
 To him have been attributed a number of carvels, including the following: